I returned home from my favorite little coastal town on Monday inspired by the smell of sand, surf, salt and seafood.

 Here is a screen shot of my FB post about it…

 I’m a person who believes that if they’re going to laugh, fucking say it.
-Yes, sometimes it’s immature and inappropriate, but life is too short to deny people the greatest feeling of giggling at some dumb shit.
+Yes, sometimes it’s immature and inappropriate, but life is too short to deny people the joy of giggling at dumb shit.
 Sorry, never sorry.

 This is easy AF, and it takes very little time to throw down.